The A-List: New York

-The A-List: New York is an American reality television series from the LGBT-interest network Logo which ran from October 4, 2010, to October 17, 2011.
+The A-List: New York is an American reality television series from the LGBT-interest network Logo that ran from October 4, 2010, to October 17, 2011.

 History and description

 Frequently described as a Real Housewives-style show, the series followed the lives of six gay and bisexual men in New York City.
-It was originally announced under the title Kept, but the title was changed in pre-production.
+It was announced under the title Kept, but the title was changed in pre-production.
 The series debuted on October 4, 2010.

 On January 18, 2011, Logo announced a second season for the series.
 Season two began airing on July 25, 2011, and consists of 12 one-hour episodes.
 The entire original cast returned along with one new cast member.
 The season picked up several months after where the first season left off.

 The A-List: New York was canceled in June 2012.